nicc777/home-tunnel-via-csp/DEV_NOTES.md

     EnableHttpProxyAccess: true
   Mode: run-once|interval   # Default: "interval" - will reconcile every "IntervalSeconds"
   IntervalSeconds: 3600   # If mode is interval, the sleep time can be adjusted here...
   ApiConfig:              # Where the API configuration is stored.
+Default is $HOME/.cumulus_tunnel_api.json
     Path: /home/user/.cumulus_tunnel_api.json
   SkipNat: false          # If "true", won't attempt to automatically add NAT addresses
   SkipDefaultRelayPorts: false        # By default, ports to the relay will be added (2022)